anpigon/media-extended/README.md

 8. Play the video in a loop within the time range of the chosen transcript.
 9. Copy a single transcript or all transcripts

+**Note: Before performing the insertion operation, ensure your mouse cursor is in the correct position.**

 ## How to use

 Download the zip file from the release page and place the uncompressed folder in the Obsidian plugin folder.